Stage lighting instrument: Lamp or arc source

 Tungsten-Halogen lamps, or T-H lamps, are similar to incandescent bulbs, but instead of an inert gas being used, a halogen gas is used.
 Halogens are chemically active.
 Therefore, when the filament releases tungsten particles, the halogen gas forms a compound with them that the filament attracts back.
 The particles of tungsten then attach to the filament again.
 Because of this, there are less tungsten deposits on the bulb and the filament is constantly rebuilt, and so the light lasts much longer than a typical incandescent light.

 LEDs are of an advantage because they are available in many colors today.
 LEDs are semiconducting diodes that emit light.
 The chemical composition of the LED determines the color of the light.
 Unlike conventional fixtures, LEDs do not need dimmers, but have intensities controlled by wattage.
 LED lights are much more energy efficient than incandescent or T-H lamps.
 While a household incandescent may be rated for 100 watts, an LED of the same intensity could be under 15 watts.
 One of their advantages to T-H and incandescent bulbs is that they do not require colored gels.
 LED fixtures typically come with multiple colors of LED lights.
 Color theory shows that mixing the primary colors of light will make white light.
 Therefore, through color mixing, LED's can form a wide variety of colors from white light to deep primary colors to many others.
 This reduces the time taken to change the color of an already hung fixture.
 The introduction of the LED allows much more variety of color and they also require much less power, making them useful to have in a theater or production.

-Arc Sources produce an electric arc.
+Arc sources produce an electric arc.
 Electric current moving in the gap between the two electrodes creates a bright blue light.
-They can typically be found in follow spots and moving fixtured.
-One of their downsides is that they cannot be dimmed Therefore, the light can either be turned on or off.
-They can also use mechanical dimmers, such as dousers, that are made with slats or an iris that moves to limit the light leaving the fixture.
+They are typically found in follow spots and moving fixtures.
+One of their downsides is that they cannot be dimmed: the light can be on or off.
+However, mechanical dimmers such as dousers, with slats or an iris to limit the light leaving the fixture, can be used to control the amount of light leaving the fixture.